kej715/DtCyber/NOS2.8.7/README.md

 - `njf_configure` (alias `njfc`) : applies the NJE topology definition and customized configuration parameters to the system.
 See [Network Job Entry](#nje) for details.
-- `reconfigure` (alias `rcfg`) : applies all customized system configuration parameters including mail, NJE, RHP, and TLF parameters.
+- `reconfigure` (alias `rcfg`) : applies all customized system configuration parameters including mail, NJE, RHP, and TLF parameters, creates a new deadstart tape, shuts down, and then re-deadstarts the system to activate the updated configuration.
 See [Customizing the NOS 2.8.7 Configuration](#reconfig) for details.
 - `rhp_configure` (alias `rhpc`) : applies the RHP topology definitions and customized configuration parameters to the system.
 See [Remote Host Products](#rhp) for details.